Long Anticipated Course Available August 1, 2024: 14 Alliant CEs Approved!

 Kay Ingamells M.S.W

 Kay Ingamells M.S.W., (Auckland, New Zealand) has been working with individuals, children, young people and families since 1990.
 Kay began her career working with troubled young people and children in residential care and in specialist agencies, then spent nine years working in child and adolescent mental health.
-For the past ten years she has lectured in narrative therapy in higher education at undergraduate and post-graduate level and has been running a private therapy and counselling practice for children, families, young people and adults.
-For the last 12 years she has been supervised by the co-inventor of Narrative Therapy, David Epston, and has taught alongside David for the last 5 years.
+For the past ten years she has lectured in narrative therapy in higher education at undergraduate and post-graduate level and has been running a private therapy and counseling practice for children, families, young people and adults.
+For the last twelve years she has been supervised by the co-inventor of Narrative Therapy, David Epston, and has taught alongside David for the last five years.
 Kay has published several articles.
 She is currently writing and presenting about her apprenticeship with David Epston.
 She also provides one-on-one and group training called ‘Training Through Transcripts’, to narrative practitioners committed to bringing David’s practices into their own work.

 Lesson Descriptions